 A VPN is a privacy tool that encrypts your data through a secure tunnel.
 It assigns you with another IP address and masks your original IP address.
 It helps you unblock websites and apps that are geographically restricted.

 For example, if you are in the United States and want to access New Zealand websites, you will connect to a New Zealand server on the VPN app.
 Once connected, you can stream everything you want.

 But how does a VPN work?
 VPN has servers all over the world.
 When you download a VPN app (ExpressVPN is our recommended choice) and connect to any country server, your internet traffic will be routed through an encrypted tunnel.
 Your data will not be seen by your ISP nor the government.

-There are different protocols a VPN uses to form the tunnel such as PPTP (point-to-point tunneling protocol), L2TP (layer-to-tunneling protocol), SSTP (secure socket tunneling protocol), SSL (secure socket layer), SSH (secure shell) and OpenVPN, etc. A VPN protects all of your data through different encryption levels ranging from 128bit to 2048bit.
+There are different protocols a VPN uses to form the tunnel such as PPTP (point-to-point tunneling protocol), L2TP (layer-to-tunneling protocol), SSTP (secure socket tunnelling protocol), SSL (secure socket layer), SSH (secure shell) and OpenVPN, etc. A VPN protects all of your data through different encryption levels ranging from 128bit to 2048bit.

 How to Choose a VPN?